easetolearn1/easetolearn1/README.md

 - 👋 Hi, I’m @easetolearn1
 - 👀 I’m interested in ...teach the Student Online Platform
 - 🌱 I’m currently Providing Online Courses ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Entrance Exam and Recruitment Exam prepration
 - 📫 How to reach me ...visit at easetolearn.in

 <!---